awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 For a working example, see [Example: Batch Operations Using AWS SDK for \.NET Document Model API](example-batch-operations-net-doc-model.md)\.

-You can use the batch write operation to perform put and delete operations on multiple tables\.
-The following are the steps to put or delete multiple items from multiple table using the AWS SDK for \.NET document model\.
+You can use the `batchWrite` operation to perform put and delete operations on multiple tables\.
+The following are the steps to put or delete multiple items from multiple tables by using the AWS SDK for \.NET document model\.

-1. You create `DocumentBatchWrite` instance for each table in which you want to put or delete multiple items as described in the preceding procedure\.
+1. You create a `DocumentBatchWrite` instance for each table in which you want to put or delete multiple items, as described in the preceding procedure\.

-1. Create an instance of the `MultiTableDocumentBatchWrite` and add the individual `DocumentBatchWrite` objects in it\.
+1. Create an instance of `MultiTableDocumentBatchWrite` and add the individual `DocumentBatchWrite` objects to it\.

 1. Execute the `MultiTableDocumentBatchWrite.Execute` method\.

-The following C\# code snippet demonstrates the preceding steps\.
-The code snippet uses batch write operation to perform the following write operations:
+The following C\# code example demonstrates the preceding steps\.
+The code example uses the batch write operation to perform the following write operations:
-+ Put a new item in the Forum table item
++ Put a new item in the Forum table item.
 + Put an item in the Thread table and delete an item from the same table\.

+**Example**

 ```
 // 1.
-Specify item to add in the Forum table.
+Specify an item to add to the Forum table.
 Table forum = Table.LoadTable(client, "Forum");
 var forumBatchWrite = forum.CreateBatchWrite();